justinseger015-ctrl/CaseStrainer/deployment/DEPLOYMENT.md

 - Python 3.8 or higher
 - pip package manager
-- CourtListener API key (stored in config.json)
+- CourtListener API key (stored as environment variable)
-- LangSearch API key (stored in config.json)
+- LangSearch API key (stored as environment variable)
 - Docker (for the current production setup)
 - Nginx (for proxying requests)